itangishaka1/itangishaka1/README.md

 ### Hello World, I'm Abdullah Itangishaka 👋

-- ✍ You can find my first project here [project1]
+- ✍ You can find my first portfolio here [portfolio]
+-  ✍ You can find my projects here [project-one] and [project-two]
 - 🔭 I’m currently working on finding my first job as Frontend Developer.
 - 🌱 I’m currently learning Javascript and React JS
 - 👯 I’m looking to collaborate on Javascript Projects